Breee/authicuno/README.md

 # Workflow
 - On startup, Authicuno will update all users accoring to the configuration you give him.
+- Authicuno will recalculate access levels if:
-- If the roles of a member change, Authicuno will recalculate its access level.
+  - The roles of a member change,
-- If a member leaves a guild, Authicuno will recalculate its access level.
+  - A member joins or leaves a guild, Authicuno will recalculate its access level.
+  - Authicuno joins or leaves a guild,

 # Commands